Here is some generalized instructions for setting up the web site

 web

-site,(other alternative are programs such as Cute FTP, WS_FTP, or
+site,(other alternatives are ftp client programs such as Filezilla, Cute FTP, WS_FTP,

 (more than 50 different ones are available).
-If you use the FTP function of an HTML editing program
+If you use the FTP function of a web (HTML) editing program

-an HTML editor please try the Windows Command Prompt FTP
+a HTML editor or a ftp client program please try the Windows Command Prompt FTP

 method described below, the error messages are often clearer.